About me

 Aug.
 2023

-"Top-ranking position in the Datacomp'23 competition (small-scale filtering track)"
+"Top-ranking position in the ICCV Datacomp'23 competition (small-scale filtering track)"

 • Emily evans